livgust/macovidvaccines.com/README.md

 ## Unit Testing

 There are unit tests (\*.test.js) that can be run at anytime.
-They will run automatically before every `git commit`.
-To run them interactively:
+They will run automatically before every `git commit` (a pre-commit hook is installed via husky).
+To run them manually:

 ```sh
 npm run test